DennisD2/mini-ng/README.md

 # Dependencies
 The dependencies include some modules removed from JDK 9 onwards.
-I assume the application runs on JDK 1.8, 9 10, and 11.
+I assume the application runs on JDK 1.8 to JDK 11.

-Tested on Tomcat 9.0.13, JDK 10.
+Tested on Tomcat 9.0.13, JDK 1.8, JDK 10, JDK 11.

 # Call example